 As mentioned in Section \ref{subsection:vero_framework}, \vero{} as a framework is largely agnostic to the coding agent used as the optimizer: \vero{} exposes a number of tools and hooks that can be used to integrate with any coding agent that can consume them.
-In our experiments throughout this work, however, we use our own minimal implementation of a coding agent scaffold -- the \vero{} scaffold -- which we make available as part of the framework.
-We describe the scaffold here.
+In our experiments throughout this work, however, we use our own minimal implementation of a coding agent -- the \veroagent{} -- which we also make available as part of the framework.
+We describe the implementation here.

-\paragraph{Architecture.} The \vero{} scaffold is implemented as a Python class that serves both as a container for tools tied to the main abstractions in the \vero{} framework and an executor of LLM completions and tool logic.
+\paragraph{\veroagent{} Architecture.} The \veroagent{} is implemented as a Python class that serves both as a container for tools tied to the main abstractions in the \vero{} framework and an executor of LLM completions and tool logic.
 The class configuration consists of a selection of tools, configurations of selected tools, as well as settings for LLM completions.
-The \vero{} variants we describe in Section \ref{subsection:benchmark_study} are essentially different configurations of this class.
-Key architectural highlights of the scaffold include: \begin{itemize} \item \textbf{Tools Derived From Core Abstractions:} Tools are first-class objects instantiated with dependency injection of core abstractions (filesystem, worktrees, datasets, experiment database, and evaluator). \item \textbf{Access control:} The \texttt{Filesystem} abstraction enforces fine-grained read/write permissions via glob-style patterns, while dataset splits have explicit access levels.
-These can be leveraged to configure tool in other scaffolds. \item \textbf{Git Versioning:} The \texttt{GitWorktree} abstraction enables the construction of a number of tools, while preserving observability into changes agents make via hooks, e.g. auto-commit. \end{itemize}
+The \veroagent{} variants we describe in Section \ref{subsection:benchmark_study} are essentially different configurations of this class.

-\paragraph{Toolsets.} The scaffold provides a comprehensive set of tools that enable file reading/writing, trace viewing, dataset viewing, and target agent evaluation invocation.
+\paragraph{\vero{} Toolsets.} \vero{} provides a comprehensive set of tools that enable file reading/writing, trace viewing, dataset viewing, and target agent evaluation invocation.
 Table~\ref{tab:vero_toolsets} describes the available toolsets.
 The experiment tools -- \textit{ExperimentRunner}, \textit{ExperimentViewer}, and \textit{DatasetViewer} -- are the core tools that enable optimizer agents to select, run, and view the results of target agent evaluations.